Frequently Asked Questions

 1. How often is my water tested?

 GCWW's priority is safe drinking water.
-An average of 600 tests are performed each day throughout the system to ensure safe drinking water.
+To ensure this, an average of 600 tests are performed each day throughout the system.

 • Source waters are tested routinely to detect contaminants before they enter treatment plants.